You are here

 3. Upon notification of a vacancy in the office of President, Vice President, Secretary, or Immediate Past President position, the SEC will solicit all interested and eligible senators to consider running for the position.
 Eligibility will be based on the senate constitution.

 4. The SEC will oversee the process and vet applicants to ensure that they meet all requirements and that they have agreed to run if they were not self-nominated.
 The SEC also has a secondary goal of ensuring that at least two of the applicants are from different colleges.
+Although this is not required, it is preferred.

 5. At least one week prior to a regular senate meeting, the SEC will make available a vetted slate to the senate electronically.